ese5160/a14g-final-submission-s25-t09-shorts-sparks/README.md

 ## 3. Hardware & Software Requirements

 Note: Since we had a late project change, we have created new HRS and SRS for the new project (post-facto) based on our goals when this project was created.
-We are evaluating our final output relative to these goals of the ideal new project expectations.
+We will attempt to evaluate our final output relative to these goals that reflect the ideal new project expectations.

 ### HRS